You Earned a Ticket!

 hero image

 In high school it can be easy to see trouble coming.
 A student is persistently absent, or starts getting in trouble, or has plummeting grades.
-Maybe she becomes pregnant, or a family emergency takes center stage.
-When things really need to change, it makes little sense to proceed as if the status quo is working.

 "Originally designed as part-day placements for students who needed to work part-time, most Continuation schools are now designed to serve students who are over-aged and under-credited...
 Since 1965, state law has mandated that most school districts enrolling over 100 12th grade students make available a continuation program or school that provides an alternative route to the high school diploma for youth vulnerable to academic failure.
 The law provides for the creation of continuation schools that provide more intensive services and accelerated credit accrual strategies so that students whose achievement in comprehensive schools has lagged might have a renewed opportunity to complete the required academic courses of instruction to graduate from high school."